wblewis7/NOBO.SDM/README.md

 # Code_NOBO_SDM_BBS_eBird.R

-Code for running the integrated SDM in R and NIMBLE is contained in the 'Code_NOBO_SDM_BBS_eBird' R file.
-Bobwhite abundance is jointly estimated from BBS and eBird data within 5x5km grid cell across the eastern United States in each of three years (2018, 2019, 2021).
+Code for running the spatially-non-stationary integrated SDM in R and NIMBLE is contained in the 'Code_NOBO_SDM_BBS_eBird' R file.
+We use a generalized linear model (GLM) framework and incorporated data integration through a joint-likelihood method.
+Bobwhite abundance is jointly estimated from BBS and eBird data within 5-km x 5-km grid cells across the eastern United States in each of three years (2018, 2019, 2021).
 Abundance is modeled as a function of year effects and 16 environmental covariates (10 of which are also included as quadratic effects).
 To aid in prediction, grid-level abundance is constrained to be less than or equal to 8250 (corresponding to a maximum density of 6.6 birds/ha).
-Intercept, covariate, and year effects are allowed to vary by USDA Land Resource Region (LRR), with LRR-level effects arising from Normal distributions around global means.
+We incorporate non-stationary responses through regional partitioning of coefficients.
+Specifically, we modeld intercept, covariate, and year effects as varying by USDA Land Resource Region (LRR), with LRR-level effects arising from Normal distributions around global means.
 Intercepts are further allowed to vary based on USDA Major Land Resource Areas (MLRA) to account for finer-scale variation in abundance.
 MLRAs are nested within LRRs, so MLRA-specific intercepts are modeled as arising from Normal distributions around LRR-specific intercepts.
 To reduce the effects of spatial autocorrelation, up to 18 (BBS) or 50 (eBird) surveys were included in each grid cell in each year.
 The detection radius for BBS surveys is 400m, meaning that expected abundance on BBS surveys is 2% of the abundance within the 5x5km grid cell.
 Detections on BBS surveys are modeled based on this survey-level abundance and BBS detection probability, which is modeled based on background noise and the number of passing cars.
 Due its semi-structured nature, the exact survey radius of eBird is generally not known.
 Detections on eBird checklists are therefore modeled based on the grid-level abundance and eBird detection probability, which is modeled based on checklist type (stationary or travelling), duration, and travel distance (travelling checklists only).